Five Nights in Bangkok Thailand

 We chose Bangkok hotels that we thought would make our trip fun, productive, comfortable.
 We wanted it to be fun for our two year old daughter Lisa, and romantic for us (though not necessarily at the same time).
 We stayed in Feung Nakorn Balcony to put us in the heart of Bangkok at a reasonable price and to give Lisa a taste of the city.
 We stayed in the Eastin Grand Hotel Sathorn for a luxurious evening together before we got back on a plane for China.

 The Feung Nakorn Balcony Hotel and Cafe is an old school building that has been remodeled into a Hotel.
 The rooms are on four levels, and open up onto a balcony that overlooks the courtyard and open air restaurant.
 It’s located in the Rattanakosin District of Bangkok, near many of the popular attractions, but because it is off the main strip the price is greatly reduced.
 We were honestly shocked by how much more value we felt like we got there than at some of the other places we were considering.

 The building had a very old aesthetic to it, but I mean old-fashioned, not run down.
 It was clean and comfortable with modern facilities.
 You could tell that it wasn’t built to be a hotel, but the owners did a fantastic job remaking it, and the result was an experience that felt very out of the ordinary.

-The Feung Nakorn Balcony was within walking distance of both the Grand Palace (Google Maps) and Wat Pho (Google Maps).
+The Feung Nakorn Balcony was within walking distance of both the Grand Palace (Google Maps), Wat Pho and Wat Arun.
 There was also a big park nearby called Saranrom Park where we relaxed on our way home from touring.
 In the other direction we had fun seeing the nightlife on Khaosan Road (Google Maps).

 What We Liked